roti-d/100-days-of-code/log.md

 **Thoughts:**
 - Rewatching the RL video defintiely helped a lot to help me put the piece back together.
 I was confused between 1 step look ahead and 2 steps look ahead and a few other major concepts.

+## Day 38: Aug 12, 2022 (Fri)

+**Today's Progress**:
+- RL: rewatched David Silver lecture 2, started watching lecture 1.
+- AWS: did about 8-10 questions

+**What I learned**:
+- David silver's lecture 3: Dynamic Programming
+  - Dynamic programming = a sequential way of solving a probelm.
+    - The problem can be subdivided into smaller problems.
+    - The solution can be "cached"
+  - MDP can be solved using dynamic programming
+    - Bellmon equation => breakdown into smaller probles recursivly
+    - Solution can be "cached" => value function
+  - How to solve MDP?
+    - Policy iteration
+      - first evaluate the policy using Bellman expectation equation (i.e. taking average)
+      - then apply greedy algorithm
+    - Value iteration
+      - apply bellmon optimality equation (i.e taking max)

+**Thoughts:**
+- Took it a bit easy yesterday.
+Had lunch with Keith, went to gym and spent the night with DJ.
+Will get back to it today!